varsha-ar/GraphicsBot_Software_Engineering/DEPLOY.md

 # Deployment Milestone

 Given that our deployment is on Azure, we decided to move forward with GitHub Actions as the deployment service instead of Ansible, as Ansible has limited support for Azure.
 The setup is similar to Ansible, in that we define a YAML file with the configuration of the pipeline.
 We also used our VCL instance to configure a "runner" that executes the pipeline each time there's a push to `main` branch.
-[Link](https://piazza.com/class/ky09haj6kvc533?cid=545) to Piazza discussion for GitHub Actions.

 ## Deployment Scripts